proxer/ProxerLibJava/README.md

 ProxerApi api = new ProxerConnection.Builder("yourApiKey").build();
 ```

-You can customize the app in the following ways:
+You can customize the `ProxerApi` in the following ways:

 | Method | Description |
 | -- | -- |